hmcts/div-case-maintenance-service/README.md

 * Replace the `replace_me` secrets in the _newly created_ files.
 You can get the values from SCM and Azure secrets key vault (the new files are in .gitignore and should ***not*** be committed to git)
 * Start the app with AAT config using `./gradlew clean bootRunAat`
 * Start the test with AAT config using `./gradlew clean functional`

+If using IntelliJ:
+    - Run the Spring runner with VM settings, for the proxy:
+        `-Dspring.profiles.active=aat -Dhttp.proxyHost=proxyout.reform.hmcts.net -Dhttp.proxyPort=8080 -Dhttps.proxyHost=proxyout.reform.hmcts.net -Dhttps.proxyPort=8080`
+    - Application should start with no errors

 ## Versioning